How to know if you’re starting menopause

 The early transition of perimenopause is defined by almost regular periods and occasionally skipped cycles; as ovulation becomes more unpredictable, cycles can become more irregular with periods becoming lighter or heavier, and the length of time between periods might be longer or shorter.

 There can be phases of skipped or missed cycles that can last over 60 days and then your cycle could run like clockwork once again.
 This menstrual irregularity lasts until reaching menopause.
+Learn more about perimenopause periods.

-2. Worsening of premenstrual syndrome (PMS) symptoms & mood changes
+2. Worsening PMS symptoms and mood changes

 3. Hot flushes and night sweats